Warning

 Who to refer

-Do not refer patients who are Hepatitis C antibody positive with a negative PCR as this suggests they have cleared the infection and no active follow up is required unless there is established liver disease.
+Do not refer patients who are hepatitis C antibody positive with a negative PCR as this suggests they have cleared the infection.
+No active follow up is required unless there is established liver disease.

 Treatment overview